hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 a *two layer network* or a *one hidden layer network*.
 (We can have as many of these hidden layers as we need.)

-{{< figure src="/images/writing/artistic-style-transfer/neural-network-1-hidden.svg" title="Stacking neurons into a neural network with one hidden layer." >}}
+{{< figure src="/images/writing/artistic-style-transfer/neural-network-1-hidden.svg" title="Stacking neurons into a neural network with one hidden layer." extra-class="add-background" >}}

 By stacking neurons in this fashion, we can express in a straightforward manner the operations performed by the network in